Naquite

-Naquite is an iron silicide mineral with the formula FeSi.
+Naquite is a mineral of iron monosilicide, FeSi.
 It was discovered in the 1960s in Donetsk Oblast in Soviet Union, and named fersilicite, but was not approved by the International Mineralogical Association.
-It was later rediscovered in Nagqu, Tibet.
+It was later rediscovered in the Nagqu area of Tibet and given the name naquite.
 Naquite occurs together with other rare iron silicide minerals, xifengite (Fe5Si3) and linzhiite (FeSi2).